mthariath/elexa-wiki-data/guardian/valve-controller.md

 ## License and Certifications

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Here is a list of all the license and certifications attained by the Guardian Valve Controller Project:
+1.

 ## Acknowledgments